crate/cloud-tutorials/docs/edge.rst

 validated installation".
 At this point, you can return to the CrateDB Cloud Console.

-In the CrateDB Cloud Console, select an appropriate CrateDB Cloud `subscription plan`_ to proceed.
-This will take you to the cluster configuration wizard.
+In the CrateDB Cloud Console you can now deploy a cluster from within your custom Edge region.
+Go to the Regions tab of the Organization overview to find your custom region and deploy your cluster from there.
+This will take you to the cluster configuration screen.

 .. _edge-config: